-Temporary Sojourn License: Most aircraft and vessels on temporary sojourn to Cuba are eligible for License Exception Aircraft, Vessels, and Spacecraft (AVS) (Section 740.15 of the EAR).
-Please see the U.S. Department of Commerce’s Bureau of Industry and Security website for additional information.
-Vessels of the United States, as defined in 33 CFR §107.200, may not enter Cuban territorial waters without advance permission from the U.S. Coast Guard.
+In addition, a vessel of the United States, as defined in 33 C.F.R. §107.200, may not enter Cuban territorial waters without advance permission from the U.S. Coast Guard.
 The U.S. Coast Guard provides permission information at (305) 415-6920.

 See our webpage on help for U.S. victims of crime overseas.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence are strongly encouraged to contact the Embassy for assistance.

-CRIMINAL PENALTIES: You are subject to local laws.
+Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Cuba-related Travel Transactions: Only persons whose travel falls into the categories mentioned above (under “Entry Requirements/Travel Transaction Limitations”) may be authorized by the U.S. Department of the Treasury to spend money related to travel to, from, or within Cuba.
-Direct financial transactions with certain entities and subentities under the control of, or acting for or on behalf of, the Cuban military, intelligence, or security services are also generally prohibited.
-For more information see the State Department’s Cuba Restricted List.
+Cuba-related Travel Transactions: Only persons whose travel falls into the 12 OFAC approved travel categories or who have received a specific license from OFAC are authorized by the U.S. Department of the Treasury to travel to, from, or within Cuba.
+Direct financial transactions with certain entities and sub-entities under the control of, or acting for or on behalf of, the Cuban military, intelligence, or security services are also generally prohibited.
+For more information see the Department of State’s Cuba Restricted List.
 Additionally, lodging, paying for lodging, or making reservations on behalf of others to lodge, at certain accommodations in Cuba are prohibited; for a full list of such accommodations, see the Cuba Prohibited Accommodations List.
 For more information about licenses, visit OFAC’s Cuba Sanctions website.
 Additionally, lodging, paying for lodging, or making reservations on behalf of others to lodge, at certain accommodations in Cuba are prohibited; for a full list of such accommodations, see the Cuba Prohibited Accommodations List.
 For more information about licenses, visit OFAC’s Cuba Sanctions website.

-Travelers Who Require Accessibility Assistance: Individuals with mobility issues are likely to find accessibility difficult.
+Travelers Who Require Accessibility Assistance.
+Individuals with mobility issues are likely to find accessibility difficult.
 Few facilities or services are available, and information is limited.
 Most roads and sidewalks are poorly maintained.

 Women Travelers: See our travel tips for Women Travelers.